Learning outside of the classroom

 - international experiences, such as studying or working abroad

-So, from volunteering in Edinburgh, to a work placement in Glasgow, or an international experience in Paris or New York, we have many opportunities for you to consider.
-Importantly, we will support you in getting started in these areas and let you know about funding to help you.
+From volunteering in Edinburgh, to a work placement in Glasgow, or an international experience in Paris, we have lots of opportunities for you to consider.
+We will support you as you get started, and will let you know about the funding options available to help.

 Skills you can develop through learning outside of the classroom include: